TAXIIProject/taxiiproject.github.io/documentation/service-profiles/index.md

         </tr>
       </thead>
       <tbody>

+      {% comment %} UNCOMMENT THIS WHEN SERVICE PROFILES ARE READY

         {% for page in site.pages %}
           {% if page.use_cases | size != 0  or page.services | size != 0 %}
             <tr>